Location: South Berwick, Maine, United States

 This experience is a great hands-on opportunity for upper level high school and college students seeking experience in historical archaeology, teachers in need of recertification credits, or history buffs interested in exploring an area with a rich colonial history.
-Participants will learn basic excavation and recording techniques, laboratory procedures, and the identification of early Anglo-American material culture.
-The program will include field trips to local 17th and 18th century landmarks and weekly films and discussions.
+Participants will learn basic excavation and recording techniques, laboratory procedures, and the identification of 17th and 18th century European artifacts, as well as investigate archaeological features related to the Spencer and Goodwin homesteads and taverns.
+The program will include field trips to local 17th and 18th century old Berwick landmarks and weekly films and discussions.